 Debbie Morrison, M.A.
-Education and Human Development, focus on Educational Technology Leadership, George Washington University, B.A.
-Organizational Management, The Master’s College, Diploma: Business Administration, Ryerson University.
+Education and Human Development, emphasis Educational Technology Leadership, George Washington University.
+B.A.
+Organizational Management, The Master’s College.
+Diploma: Business Administration, Ryerson University.

 Independent Instructional Designer

 Open and online learning is the theme of the blog.
-It’s also about learning, change and how to teach online in the open, networked, connected and rich platform we call the World Wide Web.
+It’s also about learning, change and how to teach online in an open, connected and networked environment.

 I’m passionate about education and lifelong learning yet see traditional education as failing students of all ages.
 I see open and online learning as a vehicle—part of a solution that can improve access, quality and lower costs.
-A changed system will give K-12 and college students access to educational opportunities that will lead to dynamic, skilled and innovative individuals.
+A changed system will give K-12, college students and lifelong learners access to educational opportunities that will lead to dynamic, skilled and thoughtful individuals.
 My goal is to contribute to a solution that will make education relevant, accessible and more effective.

 Debbie Morrison is an instructional designer and educator with twelve years experience in creating meaningful, rich learning outcomes in higher education and business settings.
-Debbie’s work focuses on online instructional design and education, including experience as the Lead Curriculum Developer, Online Programs at a four-year university.
+Debbie’s work focuses on online instructional design specific to higher education.
+Her most recent work experience in an education institution was as the Lead Curriculum Developer, Online Programs at a four-year university.
 She currently works as an independent instructional designer, and collaborates with a variety of organizations to develop effective online programs.
 She writes and blogs about online education.